gravitational/careers/challenges/systems/challenge-2.md

 You can split coding over a couple of weekdays or weekends and find time to ask questions and receive feedback.

-Once you join the Slack channel, you have between 1 to 2 weeks complete the challenge depending on the challenge you choose.
+Once you join the Slack channel, you have between 1 to 2 weeks to complete the challenge depending on the level you choose.

 Within this timeframe, we don't give higher scores to challenges submitted more quickly.
 We only evaluate the quality of the submission.